turboapps/docs/reference/turboscript/copy.md

 ### copy

-The `copy` instruction is used to copy a file or directory from a SpoonScript or an XAPPL configuration directory.
+The `copy` instruction is used to copy a file or directory from a TurboScript or an XAPPL configuration directory.

 ```
 copy <source> <destination>